 Energy storage units have hours or days when they run at low capacity.
 Very rarely do they run at full load, i.e. at maximum charging or discharging capacity.
 They mostly run on partial load.
 So key to their overall efficiency is what is known as their off-peak performance.
 A large energy storage unit (with many kilowatt hours of capacity) with a low charging capacity (low currents for charging or discharging) would not be a good idea, because it takes much too long to be fully charged and when demand is high, it discharges too slowly.
 To be on the safe side, always choose a solar battery storage system where the maximum number of kilowatt hours of storage capacity is roughly equal to the power produced (e.g. 3 kWh/3 kW).
 A battery of seven kilowatt hours storage capacity with only two kilowatts of power output is a little bit on the weak side and will not operate efficiently.
 For instance, it would require three and a half hours of full sunlight to recharge.
 Back to top

-If your household includes battery-operated vehicles and devices such as lawnmowers, riding mowers, wheelchairs, pedelecs or electric scooters or cars, you can choose a correspondingly smaller storage unit.
-They all contribute to the storage capacity and thus increase the degree of utilisation of the solar energy off of your roof.
+If your household includes battery-operated vehicles and devices such as lawnmowers, riding mowers, wheelchairs, pedelecs or electric scooters or electric cars, you can choose a correspondingly smaller storage unit.
+They all contribute to the energy storage capacity and thus increase the degree of utilisation of the solar energy off of your roof.
 In order for such devices and vehicles to be able to not only draw but also feed power back into the house, you need renwable charging technology.
 Feeding electricity back into your house is possible, but doing so from a vehicle into the public power grid is not.
 Back to top

 When it comes to solar battery storage, you should give preference to European system providers.
 Even if they use battery cells manufactured abroad, the charger technology, fuses and switches as well as housings are made in Europe.
 European manufacturers tend to have better service in case of complaints or damage.
 Sure, European products might be more expensive than the competition from the Far East.
 But buying cheap usually means buying twice.
 Back to top